jeilers96/film-auditor-redux/src/assets/blog/week-three-and-four-of-the-oscar-death-race.md

 How I watched it: In Theatres

 Those were the Oscar nominated films I watched in the last two weeks.
-I hope you enjoyed reading my opinions, and I would love to hear your own.
-Please visit the [contact page](/contact) to send me a message on what you thought of these films if you want to discuss!
 Please remember to read next weeks to keep up with my progress.
 Thanks for reading!